How to Write a Small Business Plan

 An executive summary in a business plan is a summary of its content.
 It is the first item of the business plan that a stakeholder or investor will read.
 In a small business plan, an executive summary should be ideally one page long.

-The executive summary in a small business plan is short but informative, clearly communicating the name of your business, your business idea, mission statement, products and services that you offer and your plans for growth.
+The executive summary in a small business plan is short but informative, clearly communicating the name of your business, your business idea, your mission statement, the products and services that you offer, and your plans for growth.

 4. Read and Revise the Business Plan Draft